gvc0461082002/MUSEestate/README.md

 ## Blockchain support

-I've been told to add blockchain support, which in the form of a plugin called [MUSEestate-blockchain](https://github.com/AddisonEmacs/MUSEestate-blockchain).
+I've been told to add blockchain support, which is in the form of a plugin called [MUSEestate-blockchain](https://github.com/AddisonEmacs/MUSEestate-blockchain).

 ##  Any questions?
 Comments?
 Suggestions?